sovoid/webxr-layers/README.md

   - Moving quad layers
   - Resizing quad layers

-The following is a screenshot of one of the `multiple-layers` sample.
+The following is a screenshot of the `multiple-layers` sample.

 SCREENSHOT HERE (`multiple-layers.js`) WITH LABELS